ApocalypseCalculator/Feck/installation.md

 node .
 ```
 in the Feck directory, it should output "Listening on port 8080" or something similar.
-If it does, enter the IP address in your browser, and you should be able to connect to the website.
+If it does, visit your domain in your browser, and you should be able to connect to the Feck site.

 ### Using a service to run your server